IEA AFC Annex 31: Polymer Electrolyte Fuel Cells (Working period 2020 - 2024)

 Short Description

-AFC Annex 31 covers all aspects of polymer electrolyte fuel cells.
-Components as well as fuel cell stacks and system aspects are dealt with in detail within this annex.
+All aspects of polymer electrolyte fuel cells are covered in Annex 31.
+Individual components as well as fuel cell stacks and system aspects are dealt with in detail.

-The Austrian participation is R&D-focused.
-It includes the characterisation, evaluation and optimisation of fuel cells as well as the development of materials and techniques to reduce costs and improve performance and durability.
-The systems under investigation include the polymer electrolyte fuel cell (PEFC) and direct fuel cells such as the direct methanol fuel cell (DMFC) and the direct ethanol fuel cell (DEFC) as well as the corresponding complete systems.
-The emphasis is on the following R&D activities:
+The focus of Austrian participation is on research and development.
+This includes the characterization, evaluation and optimization of fuel cells as well as the development of materials and technologies to reduce costs and improve performance and service life.
+The systems under consideration include the polymer electrolyte fuel cell (PEFC) and direct fuel cells such as the direct methanol fuel cell (DMFC) and the direct ethanol fuel cell (DEFC) as well as the corresponding complete systems.
+The focus is on the following research and development activities:

 Publications